enso-org/benchmarks/README.md

 ### List Sum

-This benchmark measures the time it takes to sum elements of a linked list as created above (it is analogous to the Vector Sum benchmark).
+This benchmark measures the time it takes to sum the elements of a linked list as created above (it is analogous to the Vector Sum benchmark).
 It checks the general performance of list traversal.